text here. Few sentances.PROS

 Furniture Fix gets only 2 out of 5 stars from about two dozen user reviewers on Amazon.com.
 The negative posts say that Furniture Fix doesn't hold up and cracks, and that you need to order several sets in order to have enough panels for a sofa.
 One positive poster says that it does add support to a daybed, although the daybed is not used often and that the plastic wouldn't be sturdy enough for an item that is used frequently.

-Review: Furniture Lift & Fix Panels, Contributors to Amazon.com
+As Seen On TV Furniture Fix Interlocking Panels, Contributors to Walmart.com

 User reviews skew to the negative on Walmart.com.
 The only 5-star review states that while the product does fix sagging furniture, it only works well on pieces that are "gently used."
 Another major complaint is that one set is very small and multiple boxes are needed to line a large couch.